yamiwamiyu/ee-vuex/README.md

     },
     user(state) {
       if (!state.user && state.token) {
-        // Obtain user information through the background API, using setTimeout instead
+        // Obtain user information through the API, using setTimeout instead
         // Problem 1.
-If the template references getters.user in multiple places, the asynchronous request will be triggered multiple times before the asynchronous request ends and the user is obtained setTimeout(() => {
+If the template references getters.user in multiple places,
+        // the asynchronous request will be triggered multiple times
+        // before the asynchronous request ends and the user is obtained setTimeout(() => {
           // Problem 2.
-Cannot use this in getters to point to the current instance of the store store.commit('setUser', { name: 'UserName' })
+Cannot use this in getters
+          // to point to the current instance of the store store.commit('setUser', { name: 'UserName' })
         }, 5000)
       }
-      // Let the API return an empty object before obtaining user information to prevent empty references return state.user || {};
+      // Let the API return an empty object
+      // before obtaining user information to prevent empty references return state.user || {};
     },
   },